This German Company Won't Stop Trolling A Far Right Politician

 “Thank you very much.
 But a special thanks to the bus and train drivers and workers who drive us around safely.”

-Germans have been sharing the exchange online, and commenting on how masterful BVG has been at trolling the MP.
+Germans have been sharing the exchange online and commenting on how masterful BVG has been at trolling the MP.

 "This from BVG_Kampagne is a masterpiece in trolling and class."